 Artist in Residence & Creative Workshops

-Last year I was Artist in Residence at the Towner Gallery, Eastbourne.
-As part of this I ran gallery based workshops and courses in response to their collection and exhibitions programme.
+As Artist in Residence at the Towner Gallery, Eastbourne I ran gallery based workshops and courses in response to their collection and exhibitions programme.
 Working with and making selections from the collection for projects such as DrawMeIn and a research project about how the therapeutic potential of work in the collection might be accessed.